Kv1108/Internship-ML-Krishna/README.md

 ---

 ## 📝 License
-MIT License - Free to use, modify, and distribute.
+MIT License - Feel free to fork, reuse, and improve this work.